-- Check that the FS is controlling the VLBI terminal and antenna. - o On a Mark IV terminal, check that the remote/local switches on all the modules are set to remote, and that the remote button on the tape drive is depressed. - Set up the VLBI terminal with the session set-up procedure (e.g., 'setupa=1').
+- Check that the FS is controlling the VLBI terminal and antenna. - On a Mark IV terminal, check that the remote/local switches on all the modules are set to remote. - Set up the VLBI terminal with the session set-up procedure (e.g., setupa).